-And from that they went on to Doire-da-Bhoth, the Wood of the Two Huts.
-And Diarmuid cut down the wood round about them, and he made a fence having seven doors of woven twigs, and he set out a bed of soft rushes and of the tops of the birch-tree for Grania in the very middle of the wood. gods and fighting men
+And from that they went on to Doire~da~Bhoth, the Wood of the

+Two Huts.
+And Diarmuid cut down the wood round about them, and he made a fence having seven doors of woven twigs, and he set out a bed of soft rushes and of the tops of the birch~tree for Grania in the very middle of the wood.

-Chapter II - The Pursuit
+Chapter II -- The Pursuit